How many pills will my placenta make?

 Why is it done in my home?
 Can’t you just take it to your house and encapsulate?

 Because the encapsulation is done in your home, there is no risk of an accidental switch.
 You can rest assured that the placenta being encapsulated is YOURS and that the encapsulation is taking place in a clean environment.
-Be highly skeptical of any placenta encapsulation services that claim to do otherwise.

 Is it difficult to get my placenta released from the hospital?